chrisjg3/main/tradingBot/README.md

-# Hello!
-Welcome to my algorithmic trader!
+# Welcome to my algorithmic trader!

-### NOTE: See Paper Trader README.
-This code is missing OOP to be more effective, and I am currently working on that.

-This is the branch that will contain the bots I build for paper trading.
-The bot is close, but not currently functional.
+This project is not yet complete and is currently not functional.
+However, the code is pretty clear and can be read to understand how it will work.

+## Installation:

+This file will work when it is run from a command file in the above directory.
+I will not expand this section as this file will eventually be only a backend file and will not be something for users to look at (let alone fine installation instructions on).

+This section is only here for now because a proper installation section doesn't exist in the project README.

 ## VERSION HISTORY: